Stacy Garrity

+Stacy L. Garrity (born May 17, 1964) is an American politician, businesswoman, and former Army officer who has served as the 79th treasurer of Pennsylvania since 2021.
+A member of the Republican Party, she ran for Pennsylvania treasurer against incumbent Democrat Joe Torsella, winning the Republican nomination unopposed.
+She defeated Torsella in the general election in an upset, having been outraised financially and consistently down in the polls.
+Garrity won reelection in 2024, defeating Democratic challenger Erin McClelland.
+She received more than 3.5 million votes, the most cast for any statewide candidate in Pennsylvania history, surpassing Josh Shapiro's record set in 2020.

-Stacy L. Garrity is an American politician, businesswoman, and soldier.
-She is currently serving as Pennsylvania Treasurer as a Republican, a position to which she was elected in 2020.
-She previously served in the United States Army Reserve for 30 years and through three deployments during the Gulf War and Iraq War, where she was called "The Angel of the Desert" by other US military officers.
+Garrity served in the United States Army Reserve for 30 years and through three deployments during the Gulf and Iraq Wars, where she was called "The Angel of the Desert" by other U.S. military officers.
 She left the Army Reserve in 2016 at the rank of colonel.
-Garrity worked at Global Tungsten & Powders Corp. from 1987 to 2021, where she reached the level of Vice President.
+Garrity worked at Global Tungsten & Powders Corp. from 1987 to 2021, where she reached the level of vice president.
 In 2019, Garrity entered politics and ran for the Republican nomination for a special election in Pennsylvania's 12th congressional district, but lost to Fred Keller, who went on to win in the general election.

-In 2020, Garrity ran for Pennsylvania Treasurer against incumbent Democrat Joe Torsella, winning the Republican nomination unopposed.
-She defeated Torsella in the general election in an upset, having been outraised financially and consistently down in the polls.

-Early life

-Garrity is a native of Athens, Pennsylvania in Bradford County.
+In August 2025, Garrity announced her candidacy for governor of Pennsylvania in 2026.

+Early life and education

+Garrity was born on May 17, 1964, in Athens, Pennsylvania.
 She attended Sayre Area High School in Sayre, Pennsylvania and later graduated from Bloomsburg University of Pennsylvania with a degree in finance and economics, later earning a certificate from the Cornell University Business Management Institute.

 Military career

-Garrity served in the US Army Reserve from 1986 to 2016, reaching a final rank of colonel.
-While in the Army Reserve, Garrity acted as a Military Police officer.
-Garrity was deployed three times during her military career: in 1991 for Operation Desert Storm, and in 2003–2004 as well as 2008–2009 for the Iraq War.
+Garrity served in the United States Army Reserve from 1986 to 2016, reaching a final rank of colonel.
+While in the Army Reserve, Garrity served as a military police officer.
+Garrity was deployed three times during her military career: in 1991 for the Gulf War, and in 2003–2004 as well as 2008–2009 for the Iraq War.

 Garrity was stationed at Camp Bucca in southern Iraq during the Iraq War.
 She worked to process detainees, manage family visitations, and act as a Red Cross liaison.
 It was here Garrity obtained the nickname "The Angel of the Desert" or "The Angel of Camp Bucca" for her affection when dealing with the prisoners housed at the camp.
 Garrity earned two Bronze Stars and the Legion of Merit before retiring in 2016.